 There are several ways for tenants to pay rent.
 The preferred payment method is by Standing Order, Household Budget, and Electronic Transfer.
 You can also pay your rent online using our Online Rent Payment form.

 Circle VHA keeps a record of all tenant payments.
 We are legally obliged to send tenants a quarterly statement, which shows what rent is being charged and what has been paid.
-Tenants can also request a statement at any time by contacting the relevant Housing Officer or the Circle VHA office by phone or through our query form.
+Tenants can also request a statement at any time by contacting the relevant Tenancy Services Officer or the Circle VHA office by phone or through our query form.

 It is the responsibility of the tenant to monitor their rent payments.
 Tenants are asked to keep any receipts they are given and to check bank statements and / or lodgment book.

 Circle VHA tenants are legally obliged to pay rent.
 The income received through rent payment is used to secure the future repair needs and the ongoing management of dwellings and tenancy management issues.

 The rent tenants pay is determined by the housing scheme under which the unit has been made available to the resident and the local authority in which the unit is located.
 These are termed “differential rent policies”.